abmaonline/aemfed/README.md

  ------------------------------------
 ```

-If you connect your browsers to the `Local` or `External` Access URL, the BrowserSync reload script will be injected into the pages you visit, allowing aemfed to reload pages automatically after changes have been uploaded to AEM.
+If you connect your browsers to the `Local` or `External` Access URL, the Browsersync reload script will be injected into the pages you visit, allowing aemfed to reload pages automatically after changes have been uploaded to AEM.

 Navigate to the page you want to work on and make some changes to the clientlib files under the path provided during startup.
 When saving the file, aemfed reports the detected file changes: